-60 percent of new restaurants fail within their first five years.
+60% of new restaurants fail within their first five years.
 If restaurateurs took this statistic at face value, they might think this is a bad time to launch a new restaurant.
 However, that simply isn’t the case.
 2016 was the first time in history that Americans spent more on prepared food than on groceries.
 There is no better time to start a restaurant than right now—just not your traditional brick-and-mortar restaurant.
 The virtual restaurant, which removes the option for patrons to dine in your restaurant, is growing in popularity thanks to the rise of mobile technology and the increased efficiencies of at-home delivery services.
 In fact, investment bank UBS forecasts food delivery sales to grow annually by almost 20%—from $35 billion to $365 billion worldwide by 2030.

 Virtual restaurants, also referred to as ghost restaurants, are restaurants that offer a delivery-only dining experience which is facilitated through digital applications and third-party services.
 These delivery-only restaurants mitigate traditional expenses and overhead while providing customers with a more convenient and faster way to dine.

 Virtual restaurants are becoming increasingly popular as technological advances continue to improve the online user experience and the efficiencies and lure of delivery services.
-In fact, many businesses are investing heavily in virtual restaurants and the technology that makes them possible.
+Many businesses are investing heavily in virtual restaurants and the technology that makes them possible.
 For instance, GrubHub, one of the leaders in the food-delivery space, recently purchased LevelUp, a business that helps restaurants with digital payments and customer loyalty, for $390 million.

-How Do Virtual Restaurants Work?
+How Virtual Restaurants Work

 Using a web or mobile application, restaurant patrons can view menus, place orders, and pay for their meals online.
 Once an order is placed, the restaurant is notified and begins preparing the order in their kitchen.
 After the food is ready, a food-delivery service transports the meal to the patron’s location as specified during the ordering process.
 Once the transaction is complete, payment is dispersed to all relevant parties.

-What Are the Benefits to Owning a Virtual Restaurant?
+Benefits of Owning a Virtual Restaurant

-What Are the Benefits to Using a Virtual Restaurant?
+Benefits of Using a Virtual Restaurant

 How Virtual Restaurants Can Use Data Effectively

-However, traditional restaurants seem to struggle with data collection and management.
-After all, how can you effectively track a person’s order, their opinion of the meal, and then interpret that in a meaningful way to improve their experience next time.
+Traditional restaurants seem to struggle with data collection and management; after all, it's virtually impossible to effectively track a person’s order, their opinion of the meal, and then interpret that in a meaningful way to improve their experience next time.
 Virtual restaurants now allow owners to collect and manage data more effectively—which they can use to make better strategic decisions.

 Virtual restaurant partners are also using data to improve the user experience.
 For instance, UberEATS, a prominent food-delivery service, noticed that users in a Chicago neighborhood were frequently searching “chicken” in their mobile application with few results available.
 UberEATS contacted a local pizzeria, Si-Pie Pizzeria, to notify the owner of the high demand for chicken in the area.
 The owner created a virtual restaurant, Si’s Chicken Kitchen, using the same kitchen space as their pizzeria.
 The virtual restaurant generates about $1,000 a week—delivering more fried chicken than pizza for the owner.

 If you’re an entrepreneur considering a virtual restaurant business, there are a few things to keep in mind.

 What you want out of your location: While a virtual restaurant removes the need for dining space, you will still need a location for your kitchen.
 Rather than targeting an area with a lot of foot traffic, look for space close to consumers’ homes and with room to create an efficient kitchen.

 How you can increase your ROI: Much of the lure of virtual restaurants is the potential for high return-on-investment.
 Before you start one, be diligent about how you intend to track and measure your return.
 You can also increase your return by diversifying your menu across different cuisines, operating on days/times you may not traditionally, and listing your business on several online-ordering platforms.

 How you will market your restaurant: With less money going to labor or rent, you will have more resources to put to other areas that can increase business—like marketing.
 Many of the marketing tactics that work for traditional restaurants will apply to your virtual business, too.
 For instance, favorable reviews, social media marketing, and PPC are important ways to drive more online orders.
 Moreover, you will want to optimize your online listings to include images, correct business information, popular keywords, and updated menus.